TGN-Minecraft/docs/inv-layout.md

 If you want more items added, please submit an issues ticket inside the docs repository.

 State if the item is to automatically repair, and then say the number of enchantments.
-(If there are no enchants, put 0.)
+(If there are no enchants, put 0 and leave ```enchantments:```)

 If there is an enchantment please follow the layout
 ```